Skip to main content

 Navigate to Subscriptions > Select your Subscription > Access Control (IAM) > Roles > Add > Add Custom Role.
 Give the custom role a name, and an optional description, then select either Start from scratch or Start from JSON.

-1. If using the Start from scratch option, you need to manually select each permission needed for this application to access the desired resources.
-The permissions needed are available in the Device42 cloud autodiscovery documentation.
+1. If using the Start from scratch option, manually select each permission needed for this application to access the desired resources.
+The permissions needed are available in the Device42 cloud discovery documentation.
 Select Add permissions, search for and select the desired permission, check the relevant box, and choose Add.
 Repeat this for any desired permissions.

 Click to expand the code block